Dark Love (And Not-so Innocent Imitation) In The Shadows Of A Gothic English Manor

 Imparting life-lessons in earthy, physical terms of smoke-exploding toads, cliff-flying kites, and voodoo-fashioned dolls — supplementing Miss Jessel’s more sedate daily lessons in the library — the children receive further instruction from Miss Jessel’s and Peter Quint’s title assignations, which feature bondage and pain along with pleasure and affection.
 The children’s secret window voyeurism in turn inspires (at least initially) innocent imitation, their growing but not grownup attempts to understand adult love resulting in increasingly dangerous game-playing, which is precisely when Mrs. Grose puts a proper stop to these lurid goings-on with the dark romantic pair’s dismissal.
 The children having taken Peter Quint’s lesson of love’s eternal presence too much to heart, however, Flora and Miles take irrevocable steps to prevent Peter Quint’s and Miss Jessel’s imminent departure from their lives…

-Which, for readers of Henry James’s The Turn of the Screw is by no means a spoiler as such, but it’s rather the nature of Quint’s and Jessel’s non-departure that may hold the most surprise for even prepared viewers, especially those who may also take a deep, dark, and somewhat twisted pleasure in the expressly Gothic fate of lovers who love not wisely, but too well.
-Similarly, the children’s possessive love of their idolized and over-idealized parent figures figure heavily into this strange, affecting, yet undeniably perverse scenario, made palatable and even mesmerizing by lush visuals of the English countryside — courtesy of former landscape cinematographer Robert Paynter — and an equally surprising degree of subtlety and directorial restraint from the storied Michael Winner.
+Which, for readers of Henry James’s The Turn of the Screw is by no means a spoiler as such, but rather it’s the nature of Quint’s and Jessel’s non-departure that may hold the most surprise for even prepared viewers, especially those who may take a similarly deep, dark, and somewhat twisted pleasure in the expressly Gothic fate of lovers who love not wisely, but too well.
+The childrens’ possessive love of their idolized and over-idealized parent figures figure heavily into this strange, affecting yet undeniably perverse scenario, made palatable and even mesmerizing by lush visuals of the English countryside — courtesy of former landscape cinematographer Robert Paynter — and an equally surprising degree of subtlety and directorial restraint from the storied Michael Winner.

 Also included on Kino Lorber’s Blu-ray is a new commentary from Kat Ellinger, who deep-dives into the movie’s multi-layered sexual politics, illuminating at compelling lengths the darkened corners of childhood innocence, sadomasochism, and Gothic melodrama.
 These difficult themes play like shimmering chimera beneath the placid surface surrounding a lakebound island and boathouse — readers of The Turn of the Screw will recall this location’s significance in Peter Quint’s and Miss Jessel’s backstory — that do erupt violently, but not before returning to the haunting yet beautiful calm of its setting.
 That eerie yet calming quality is admirably served and wonderfully preserved in Kino Lorber’s presentation of a true cinematic oddity: showing The Turn of the Screw may follow The Twist of the Rope, but those creatures soon to come in the night have stories that hold up on their own.